Town fans challenged to cycle back from France via Belgium

 Revealed at a special evening event at PPG Canalside on Tuesday evening, this season’s route will commemorate the lives of six Huddersfield Town players who were killed during service in WW1 on its 100th year anniversary.

-The cyclists will be tasked to travel from Lille in France, through Belgium and back to Huddersfield Town to raise money for the Keep It Up campaign, which generates funds for the Yorkshire Air Ambulance and the Huddersfield Town Academy.
+The cyclists will be tasked to travel from Lille in France, through Belgium and back to Huddersfield Town to raise money for the Keep It Up campaign, which generates funds for the Yorkshire Air Ambulance and the Club’s Charity Parnters; the Forget Me Not Children’s Hospice, Hollybank Trust and its own charity the Town Foundation.
 Click here to find out how much was raised for the Keep It Up campaign last season.

 The journey will begin at 4.45am on Wednesday 9 May 2018, when the cyclists will department from Huddersfield Train Station to London Kings Cross, before catching the 8.54am Eurostar to Lille.
 If these plans change then we will make everyone fully aware of the situation.